Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 Besides the default web interface you can also put your own web interfaces on the RED Brick.
 Currently we support web applications written in HTML/JavaScript, Python and PHP.
-If you uploaded an ``index.py``, ``index.php`` or ``index.html`` the respective file will be used as directory index for the binary folder.
+If you upload an ``index.py``, ``index.php`` or ``index.html`` the respective file will be used as directory index for the binary folder.